benjaminJ53/benjaminJ53/README.md

 I'm a Junior Developer, working with front-end software.
 I have a BSc in Criminology, and I love making things.

 I completed TechNative Academy's 8 week boot camp, and have ben using HTML, CSS, JS, Node.js, Express, and React.
-We also worked on Agile Methodology and AI Governance, as well as GitHub and Git Bash
+We also worked on Agile Methodology and AI Governance, as well as GitHub and Git Bash.

 My current projects are Studio Celest: a modern clothing webpage, and my flag finder tool, that uses an API to fetch data based on your chosen flag request.